-The dwelling was furnished and unoccupied.
+The dwelling was furnished and occupied.

-Our external inspection was carried out from ground level only and was limited accordingly.
+Our external inspection was carried out from ground level only.
+Stored items further restricted our inspection.

 Sectional diagram showing elements of a typical house

 Reference may be made in this report to some or all of the above component parts of the property.
 This diagram may assist you in locating and understanding these terms.